yanivnizan/knowledge-base/src/documents/docs/platforms/cocos2dx/Profile_MainClasses.html.md

 <br>
 ###`isLoggedIn`

-As its name implies, this function checks if the user is logged in and returns a boolean value.
+As its name implies, this method checks if the user is logged in and returns a boolean value.

 ``` cpp
 bool isLoggedIn = soomla::CCProfileController::getInstance()->isLoggedIn(